 This tree is mostly disease and pest resistant and requires less attention.
 You can find rows of these trees in urban areas along the driveway or pathways.

 Cleveland Pear is considered to be a perfect tree for shade and because of this reason people love to grow them in their backyard.
 Some people grow them for ornamental reasons as look very distinct and appealing during spring.
-They can be pruned occasionally to maintain desired shape.
+They can occasionally be pruned to maintain the desired shape.

-Cleveland Pear Tree are ideal for home gardens because of their durability, size and less maintenance.
+Cleveland Pear Tree is ideal for home gardens because of their durability, size, and less maintenance.